 - Whether and how the agency should establish exceptions, including whether to provide case-by-case exceptions

-- Whether the proposal should apply to a broader or narrower set of regulatory proceedings than it would as currently drafted, or whether certain categories should be exempt
+- Whether the proposal should apply to a broader or narrower set of regulatory proceedings than it would as currently drafted

 - Whether to add stronger data access requirements to the terms of research grants

-For virtually none of these issues does the EPA itself propose a solution or approach.
-In failing to do that, the proposal again falls short of the legal threshold established by the Administrative Procedures Act and prevailing case law; the agency is not informing the public of what its actual proposal is and is therefore failing to provide sufficient information on which the public can offer comment.
+For most of these issues, EPA does not propose a solution or approach.
+In failing to do that, the proposal again falls short of the legal threshold established by the APA and prevailing case law.
+The agency is not informing the public of what its actual proposal is, and is therefore failing to provide sufficient information for the public to comment.

-The two studies in question, one by Harvard University and one by the American Cancer Society, were released in the 1990s, and definitively showed a link between air pollution and premature death, heart disease, respiratory disease, and lung cancer.
-They underwent a rigorous peer-review process before they were published, they were completely reanalyzed by an independent scientific organization years later, and their results have been confirmed by repeated similar studies from across the globe.
+The intended effect of the policy is clear: allowing EPA to ignore two bedrock studies that show that particle pollution harms people’s health and to delay or avoid consideration of other critical studies.
+The two studies in question, one by Harvard University and one by the American Cancer Society, definitively show a link between air pollution and premature death, heart disease, respiratory disease, and lung cancer.
+These studies followed tens of thousands of people over nearly two decades, and the researchers made confidentiality agreements with the study participants stating that their private information would not be made public.
+The studies underwent a rigorous peer-review process before they were published, they were completely reanalyzed by an independent scientific organization years later, and their results have been confirmed by repeated similar studies from across the globe.

-The two particle and health studies targeted for exclusion may be only the most prominent in a succession of peer-reviewed, entirely reliable studies the proposal empowers the EPA to ignore.
-The proposal includes language that goes beyond the “transparency” requirement and that invites the agency to ignore peer-reviewed studies for other reasons, or at the very least would compel EPA itself to take on the burden of reanalysis of studies, even if the attendant cost and delay impeded the agency from considering peer-reviewed work that showed large public health impacts from pollution or exposure to toxic substances.
+The policy may empower EPA to ignore many more peer-reviewed, entirely reliable studies.
+The proposal includes language that goes beyond the “transparency” justification, inviting the agency to ignore peer-reviewed studies for other reasons.
+At the very least, it would compel EPA itself to reanalyze studies, even if the cost and delay impaired the agency from considering critical conclusions linking public health impacts to pollution or exposure to toxic substances.

-Finally, the proposal could threaten the process by which EPA approves chemicals and pesticides, since that depends on industry data that is treated as “confidential business information.”
-Subsequently, emails obtained through FOIA show that even Pruitt’s hand-picked chemical industry lobbyist-turned-regulator Nancy Beck said the policy could “jeopardize our entire pesticide registration/re-registration review process and likely all TSCA [Toxic Substances Review Act] risk evaluations.”
+The proposal could also threaten the process by which EPA approves chemicals and pesticides, since that depends on industry data that is treated as “confidential business information.”
+Emails obtained through the Freedom of Information Act (FOIA) show that Pruitt’s hand-picked EPA appointee Nancy Beck said the policy could “jeopardize our entire pesticide registration/re-registration review process and likely all TSCA [Toxic Substances Review Act] risk evaluations.”

-Similarly, the proposal fails to make any real effort at estimating how much it would cost, in spite of an estimate from the Congressional Budget Office that similar legislation would cost in the hundreds of millions of dollars.
+Finally, the proposal fails to make any real effort at estimating how much it would cost, in spite of an estimate from the Congressional Budget Office that similar legislation would cost hundreds of millions of dollars.

-If there had been any doubt that the result of this proposal – the exclusion of peer-reviewed science from EPA consideration and, thereby, the diminution of the prospect for more rigorous public health protections – was its sole purpose, the absence of any other sustainable justification removes it.
+The absence of any other sustainable justification removes any doubt that the result of this proposal – the exclusion of peer-reviewed science from EPA consideration, and consequently, decreased prospect for stronger public health protections – was its sole purpose.